stenhaug/website_ben_stenhaug/content/projects/2018-06-10-purrrplus.md

 ### Background

-TESTIn my work, I often need to run a function in R many times (for example in running a simulation).
+In my work, I often need to run a function in R many times (for example in running a simulation).
 If any of these runs throw an error, all progress is lost.
 The tidyverse package purrrr provides functionality like *safely* which helps but makes subsequent analysis tricky.
 As a remedy, I wrote the package purrrplus which allows for running a function safely with easy analysis of errors and results.

 ### Example